 Freshly is designed for people who want to eat quickly and focus on a low-carbohydrate lifestyle.
-We didn’t notice a ton of vegetarian options, rather most meals included a protein and lots of vegetables.
-Nearly half of the recipes are fewer than 500 calories a serving so this is appealing to those who are looking for low-calorie diets.
+We didn’t notice a ton of vegetarian options—rather, most meals included a protein and lots of vegetables.
+Several of the recipes each week have fewer than 500 calories a serving, so this is appealing to those who are looking to follow low-calorie diets.
 We did notice that most of our dinners had 8g or more of sugar and at least 20g of carbohydrates.
-Some recipes are branded as “FreshlyFit” and include a tag for a “pre-workout kick.”
-Expect to see a lot of cauliflower in lieu of potatoes, rice pasta, and zoodles or zucchini noodles.
+Some recipes are branded as “FreshlyFit,” and you can expect to see a lot of cauliflower in lieu of potatoes, rice pasta, and "zoodles" (or zucchini noodles).

 Freshly vs. HelloFresh: Customer Service